Dule-mart/FloatingLabelInputSwift/README.md

-# Floating label text field
+# custom floating label style input field for iOS with swift
-It is a text label which appears inside the input field at full font-size.
+floating label is a text label which appears inside the input field at full font-size.
 When interacted with, the label “floats” above, making room for the user to input a value

 ## Features
 * Float label pattern